By platform

 Transitions

 Transitions are the links between statuses.
-A transition is exactly what it takes for the issue to go from one status to another.
+A transition is exactly what it takes for the work item to go from one status to another.
 You can compare it to driving down a one-way road from point A to point B, a transition between two statuses will be that road linking them together.

 Resolutions

-How to create a Jira workflow
+How to Create a Custom Jira Workflow

 Let’s get under the hood and see how to create a new workflow in Jira.
 Please note that you will require Jira Administrator permissions.